-St Charles Square has been home to Catholic education since 1872.
-During this time it has produced two colleges, two secondary schools, two primary schools and one nursery.
-Since 1907 St Charles School has continued the tradition of providing opportunities for young minds to grow in faith and knowledge.
+St Charles Square has been a home to Catholic education since the Oblates of St Charles founded a Catholic Boys College here in 1872.
+Since then the Square has seen two colleges, two secondary schools, two primary schools and a nursery.
+Each one continuing the tradition of providing outstanding Catholic education and pastoral care for all pupils.

 St Charles College for Boys

 St Charles Catholic Primary School was built in 1954.
 However the story begins in 1872 when The Oblates of St Charles, under the supervision of Henry Manning (Later Cardinal Manning), acquired a two acre square of beautiful and undeveloped land in North Kensington.
 The Oblates were looking for a location to build a new college for Roman Catholic boys as they had outgrown their current premises in Moorhouse Road.

 The College was finished in 1874 and occupied the site of the present All Saints Secondary School.
 In 1875 the Oblates bought a further seven and a half acres of land adjacent to the College and built a perimeter wall, most of which still stands today.

 Its grounds stretched westwards from the current All Saints site to the back gardens of the houses in St Mark’s Road and northwards to include the current Church of St Pius X and St Charles Primary School.

 In 1903 the Oblates moved the College community to larger accommodation to cater for the growing number of students.
 The building remained empty for two years until it was taken over by the nuns of the Sacred Heart Society in 1905 and used as a teacher training college.
 This had begun in 1874, established by Mother Mabel Digby in part of the Sacred Heart Convent in Roehampton and, like the Oblates of St Charles before them, needed larger accommodation for its growing number of students.